willbackes/wellbeing_machine_learning/README.md

 to predict human wellbeing, comparing traditional econometric methods, such as Ordinary Least Squares (OLS), with modern algorithms like Least Absolute Shrinkage and Selection Operator (LASSO), Random Forests (RF), and Gradient Boosting (GB).
-Inspired by the work of Oparina et al. (2023), our aim is to assess the effectiveness of various models in predicting human wellbeing.
+Inspired by the work of Oparina et al. (2023), the aim is to assess the effectiveness of various models in predicting human wellbeing.

 ### Data

 The dataset for this project is sourced from the German Socio-Economic Panel (SOEP), covering the years 2010 to 2018.
-This timeframe aligns with the original paper, and flexibility is maintained to extend it as long as data remains available.
+This timeframe aligns with the original paper, and flexibility is maintained to consider other years as long as data remains available.

 ### Data Management and Variables of Interest